xsikor/reelsdownloader/README.md

-# Instagram Reels Downloader
+# Instagram & TikTok Video Downloader

-A Node.js command-line tool to download Instagram Reels videos.
+A Node.js command-line tool and Telegram bot to download videos from Instagram and TikTok.

 ## Features

+- Download videos from Instagram (Reels and Posts)
-- Download single Instagram Reels or posts with videos
+- Download videos from TikTok
 - Batch download from a text file containing multiple URLs
 - Progress indicator during download
-- Automatic filename generation with username and post ID
+- Automatic filename generation with platform and ID
-- URL validation
+- URL validation for both platforms
 - Error handling for invalid or private content
+- Telegram bot for downloading videos directly in chat

 ## Installation